 Best for freelance designers.

-99designs is a little different compared to other freelancing websites in that the focus is around graphic design and creative jobs.
+99designs is a little different compared to other freelancing websites in that the focus is on graphic design and creative jobs.
 And there is certainly no shortage of freelance design jobs here.
 I have personally used 99designs to have various logos, branding, and even web design projects done.

 The talent of freelance workers in this creative marketplace is nothing short of fantastic.
 Every single submission made to me was top-notch, which made having to choose my design that much harder.

 Something quite unique to 99designs is the design contests.
-When I was in the market to hire freelance designers, I set the parameters of the listing to blind.
+When I was in the market to hire freelance designers, I set the parameters of the listing to the blind.
 This meant that others bidding for the job couldn’t see which logo design I preferred so that way they wouldn’t just copy each other.

 - Work directly with clients or participate in design contests.